agentlang-ai/agentlang-docs/docs/language/reference/data-model/record.md

 A `record` is the basic composite data-structure that can be defined in a component.
 A record consists of smaller data-elements known as attributes.
-The specification of a record will be a map chiefly concerned with defining the types and constraints applicable to each attribute.
+The specification of a record will be a map mainly concerned with defining the types and constraints applicable to each attribute.
 The record definition may also contain a `:meta` section that capture some meta-data about the record.

 The general syntax of record specification is shown below: